Skip to main content

 Estrogen’s Role in Vascular Maintenance

 Estrogen is a powerful vasoprotective agent.
-It interacts with on endothelial cells to stimulate the production of nitric oxide, a molecule that signals the smooth muscle in the artery wall to relax.
+It interacts with estrogen receptors on endothelial cells to stimulate the production of nitric oxide, a molecule that signals the smooth muscle in the artery wall to relax.
 This relaxation, called vasodilation, lowers blood pressure and improves blood flow.

 Estrogen also modulates cholesterol levels, contributing to a more favorable lipid profile, and has antioxidant effects that protect the vessel walls from damaging free radicals.
 Its decline during perimenopause and menopause removes a significant layer of this natural cardiovascular protection.